imazen/resizer-web/content/pages/testimonials.md

 > ...
 Just to be clear to the listener, I reached out to Nathanael, and I'm talking about his product because I think it's amazing and awesome, and I've [talked about it before on the blog]( http://www.hanselman.com/blog/NuGetPackageOfWeek11ImageResizerEnablesCleanClearImageResizingInASPNET.aspx).
 He's not an advertiser, this is me, Scott, saying that this is a rocking awesome library.
 He's got a really, really great license for both open source and commercial.
 And you can even talk to Nathanael and have him look at your architecture for a very reasonable fee.
 And you can check out all his content at imageresizing.net.

+From Craig Boal at [Sierra Trading Post](sierratradingpost.com)

+>We have 8 years working knowledge of dynamic image resizing software, and the majority of that time was spent working with industry-leading products such as Adobe Scene7 and eRez.
+ImageResizer is what we’ve found to best serve our customers’ needs – installation was a breeze, support is impeccable, and the price tag much more reasonable.
+I highly recommend ImageResizer for any dynamic imaging needs.

+>Craig Boal <br />
+>Web Development Manager <br />
+>Sierra Trading Post <br />
+>Top 100 Internet Retailer <br />
+>sierratradingpost.com <br />

 From Dorian Collier at [Deesea](http://deesea.com)

 >We've used Nathanael's Image Resizer on a variety of projects, both small and large.
 It's fast, reliable, robust, easy to use, and a HUGE time saver.
 I can easily say that we've gotten more bang-for-the-buck from it than anything else we've purchased in the past 5 years.